peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static class Encodings

-Contains methods for converting text from one character encoding to nother.
-This class also contains convenience methods for converting trings and other character inputs to sequences of bytes and vice versa.The Encoding Standard, which is a Candidate Recommendation as of early ovember 2015, defines algorithms for the most common character ncodings used on Web pages and recommends the UTF-8 encoding for new pecifications and Web pages.
+Contains methods for converting text from one character encoding to another.
+This class also contains convenience methods for converting strings and other character inputs to sequences of bytes and vice versa.The Encoding Standard, which is a Candidate Recommendation as of early November 2015, defines algorithms for the most common character encodings used on Web pages and recommends the UTF-8 encoding for new specifications and Web pages.
 Calling the `GetEncoding(name)` method returns one of the character encodings with the given name under he Encoding Standard.

 Now let's define some terms.